Complex Chern-Simons and Gribov: Complex N= 1, BLG-ABJM model and the Gribov ambiguity

-It is easy to note that the propagator in terms of the real fields $\Gamma,\tilde{\Gamma}$ is real and is in the first Gribov Region.
-In fact in terms of real fields is easy to obtain the propagators as:
+It is easy to note that the propagator in terms of the real fields $\Gamma,\tilde{\Gamma}$ is real and is in the first Gribov region.
+In fact in terms of real fields is straightforward to obtain the propagators as

-It is important to emphasize here that these propagators are used to calculate the two point ghost function and the Gribov pole ensure that we are at the first Gribov region due to the fact that the two point ghost function goes to infinity at the Gribov frontier.
-This calculation in $N=1$ is done in \cite{Amaral:2014wba} for real gauge field and is straighforward that those propagators imply into the first Gribov Region.
+It is important to emphasize here that these propagators are used to calculate the two point ghost function and the Gribov pole ensure that we are in the first Gribov region due to the fact that the two point ghost function goes to infinity at the Gribov frontier, which is a well known property that indicate that we have the correct restriction \cite{Guimaraes2016,Capri2013,Sobreiro}.
+This calculation in $N=1$ is done in \cite{Amaral:2014wba} for real gauge field and is straightforward to see that those propagators imply into the first Gribov region.

 It now remains to obtain a candidate to composite operator that exhibit the K\"all\'{e}n-Lehmann spectral representation.
-That operator must obey the definition in 3 dimensions:
+That operator must obey the definition in 3 dimensions

-and ${\cal I}(k^2,m_{1},m_{2})$ can be written as
+and ${\cal I}(k^2,m_{1},m_{2})$ can be written as \cite{Dudal:2010wn}